DarkFlippers/unleashed-firmware/ReadMe.md

 # Read the Docs

-Check out details on [how to build firmware](documentation/fbt.md), [write applications](documentation/AppsOnSDCard.md), [un-brick your device](documentation/KeyCombo.md) and more in `documentation` folder made by the flipper team.
+Check out details on [how to build firmware](documentation/fbt.md), [write applications](documentation/AppsOnSDCard.md), [un-brick your device](documentation/KeyCombo.md) and more in the `documentation` folder made by the Flipper team.

 ## Install without compiling

 1.Install the latest firmware release from [releases](https://github.com/DXVVAY/Dexvmaster0/releases).

-2.Go to qFlipper then connect your flipper to your pc and click on install from file then choose the .tgz file
+2.Go to qFlipper then connect your Flipper to your pc via USB cable and click on install from file, then choose the .tgz file.

 ![image](https://user-images.githubusercontent.com/89728480/209699196-d8eedef0-6fe8-4c80-b151-b52847876466.png)

-Now just wait tills its done.
+Now just wait until it's done.

-the Latest Firmware update will be uploaded in [releases](https://github.com/DXVVAY/Dexvmaster0/releases).
+The latest Firmware update will be uploaded in [releases](https://github.com/DXVVAY/Dexvmaster0/releases).

-Flipper Zero's firmware consists of two components:
+The Flipper Zero's firmware consists of two components:

 - Core2 firmware set - proprietary components by ST: FUS + radio stack.
 FUS is flashed at factory, and you should never update it.
 - Core1 Firmware - HAL + OS + Drivers + Applications.

-They both must be flashed in the order described.
+They must both be flashed in the order described.

 ## With offline update package

-With Flipper attached over USB:
+With Flipper attached via USB:

 `./fbt flash_usb`